willzxd/HadoopHiveTezInstall/README.md

     METADATA_DB_USERNAME: The username that can write to the database you use.
     METADATA_DB_PASSWORD: The password of the username

-You need to create the corresponding database in MySQL.
+You need to create the database with the same name in MySQL.

 You may need to remove hsqldb-2.0.0.jar from your hadoop installation directory.